jimgammell/learning_to_localize_power_side_channel_leakage/README.md

-# Learning to localize leakage of cryptographic keys through power consumption
+# Learning to Localize Leakage of Cryptographic Sensitive Variables
+By Jimmy Gammell, Anand Raghunathan, Abolfazl Hashemi, and Kaushik Roy

 TODO: will update this repository with our codebase and link to paper